KeyesHsu/vimrc/README.md

 > A simple vim configuration.

-It's the smallest version that can be used comfortably for me, will continue to use and tweak.
+It's a single-file, for daily development use version, will continue to use and tweak.

 ## Install